Five Tips to Manage Stress at Work – Be Proactive, Not Reactive!

 In all honesty it’s not about finger pointing.
 Ask most employee’s and they’ll say employers with unrealistic expectations are responsible for stress in the workplace.
-On the other side of the coin, you’re an individual and responsible for how to think and act and what meaning you give events in your life.
+Remember, you’re an individual and responsible for how you think and act, & what meaning you give events in your life.

-The fact is we all create our own stress based on our own interpretations of a certain event that has happened in our workplace or life.
+The fact is we all create our own stress based on our interpretations of events that happen at work or in our life.

 It’s much easier to blame others for our stress and expect our world to change to suit us.

 The reality though is much different.
 True change can only come from within, which starts with you.